The Five Practices of Exemplary Leadership are guideposts for leaders

 Since 1982, The Leadership Challenge authors Jim Kouzes and Barry Posner have seen through their research how leaders perform when they are at their best.
 Whether it was leading a project or managing a department, these leaders shared their Personal-Best Leadership Experiences and through these stories, Kouzes and Posner found the behaviors that exceptional leaders engage in.

-Putting the five practices of exemplary leadership to work
+Putting the five practices of exemplary leadership to work Virtually

 - Make sure that you communicate to your team members what’s important to you as a leader, identify what’s important to your team members, and use what you learn to rally around a common purpose.
 Having a common purpose is especially important when working virtually, with fewer opportunities to interact in-person and organically.

 - Help your people get excited about the future that you are creating together.
 Share with them how their work will make a difference–one year from now, three years from now, five years from now, ten years from now.